odddollar/Hertz-hunter/API.md

 }
 ```

-This list of possible settings indices and their corresponding values is shown in the above section.
+The list of possible settings indices and their corresponding values is shown in the above section.

 > [!NOTE]
 >